SystemsApproach/tcpcc/intro.rst

 of data—corresponding to the three pairs of hosts—are multiplexed onto a single physical link by switch 1 and then *demultiplexed* back into separate flows by switch 2.
-Note that we are being intentionally vague about exactly what a “flow of data” corresponds to.
-For the purposes of this discussion, assume that each host on the left has a large supply of data that it wants to send to its counterpart on the right.
+Note that we are being intentionally vague about exactly what a “flow of data” corresponds to for now, but we will make this more precise in later chapters.

 .. _fig-mux:
 .. figure:: figures/f01-05-9780123850591.png